jakeloud/docs/docs/experimental-features/multiple-users.md

 Owner of the Jakeloud app is the admin.
 Only admin can change global settings of Jakeloud.

-All other users have isolated access to the Jakeloud.
+All users have access to all projects, can delete them, update and create new ones.
-So you won't be able to see their projects and they can't see your own projects.

-Despite this, they can technically delete or replace running projects by creating apps with the same name.